yoshokatana/readable-wikipedia/readme.md

 # Readable Wikipedia

-This is a Chrome extension to bring increased readability to wikipedia.
+This is a fork of [Nick Rowe][Nick's Homepage] Chrome extension to bring increased readability to wikipedia.

-You can install [Readable Wikipedia On The Chrome App Store][Chrome Store Link]
+You can install the original [Readable Wikipedia On The Chrome App Store][Chrome Store Link]

 ![Example of Readable Wikipedia][Example Screenshot]